Scotland's mysterious rocking stones

 They were massive boulders balanced on the smallest of points that could be moved with the touch of a finger.

-The origins and purpose of Scotland’s mysterious rocking stones have been the focus of speculation for hundreds of years.
+Scotland’s mysterious rocking stones have been the focus of speculation for hundreds of years.

 While some believe the precarious structures were formed by drifting glaciers and erosion, others have long claimed they were central to the religious ceremonies of the Druids.